thelink2012/modloader/doc/readme/Readme.md

 ## Installing Mod Loader

+### Installing on GTA San Andreas

   Mod Loader depends on an [ASI Loader](http://www.gtagarage.com/mods/show.php?id=21709), make sure you have it!

   Then just extract *modloader.asi* and *modloader* folder into your game directory.

+### Installing on GTA Vice City or GTA III:

+  Mod Loader depends on [Ultimate ASI Loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader/releases), make sure you have it!

+  Then just extract *modloader.asi* into the *scripts/* directory and *modloader* folder into your game directory.

 ## Installing Mods in Mod Loader